Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 ---
 ## What is the difference between Genomics and Metagenomics?

-In **genomics**, we sequence and analyse the genome of a a single species.
+In **genomics**, we sequence and analyse the genome of a single species.
 We often have a known reference genome to which we can align all our reads.

 In **metagenomics** we sequence samples composed of many genomes.
 These might be environmental samples from soil or anaerobic digestors for example, or samples from the skin or digestive tracts of animals.
 Such samples typically include species that are difficult to culture and thus lack reference genomes.
 The challenge in metagenomics is to assemble this mix of diverse genomes into its constituent genomes.